mortismain777-spec/enzyme-kinetics-model-analyzer/README.md

    pip install -r requirements.txt
 2. Open and run `enzyme_kinetics_analysis.ipynb` in Google Colab or Jupyter Notebook.

+## Using your own data

+1. Replace `data/Datos_experimento.csv` with your own CSV file.

+2. Keep the same filename, or change `FILE_NAME` in the notebook to match the path and name of your file.

+3. The CSV must contain these columns:

+   - `S`: substrate concentration.
+   - `rep1`, `rep2`, `rep3`: three reaction velocity measurements.
+   - `I`: inhibitor concentration.
+Use zero only when no inhibitor is present.

+4. Use consistent units throughout the dataset.

+5. Adjust the simulation settings in the notebook if needed:

+   - `SIGMA_MAX`: maximum standard deviation of the added noise, in the same units as reaction velocity.
+   - `N_MONTE_CARLO`: number of simulations per noise level.
+   - `RANDOM_SEED`: seed used for reproducibility.

+6. Run the notebook from beginning to end.

+7. Generated tables and figures are saved in `results/`.
+   Files with the same names are overwritten when the analysis is run again.

+### Google Colab

+Opening the notebook from GitHub does not automatically download the CSV.
+Upload your CSV into a folder named `data`, or change `FILE_NAME` to its uploaded location.

 ## Example results

 Using the included demonstration dataset, the noncompetitive inhibition